 The Next Steps

-This page is specifically for parents of students who attended the 2017 Experience Christendom Summer Program.
-Hopefully by now, your children have told you many a tale about their time spent on our scenic campus in the Shenandoah Valley of Virginia.
-This page is meant to give you some of the same insights that your children received in the hopes of giving you more information about Christendom so that your family can make a well-informed decision when it comes time to choosing a college.
+This page is specifically for parents of students who attended the 2022 Best Week Ever Summer Program.
+Hopefully, by now, your children have shared stories from their incredible week spent on our campus.
+This page is meant to give you some of the same insights that your children received so that your family can make a well-informed decision when it comes time to choose a college.

-Many of the students stated that they are very interested in attending Christendom for their college educational experience.
-We are happy about that.
-If you, as the parents, also are interested in having your children attend, then the admissions office wants to do EVERYTHING possible to ensure that your children attend in the fall.
-In fact, if any of your children want to attend THIS fall (fall 2017), we can work to make that happen, as well.
-Already, we have had a number of students express an interest in skipping their senior year and attending this fall – and we are working hard to make that happen.
+Based on surveys, many of the students are very interested in attending Christendom for college.
+If you, as the parents, also are interested in having your children attend, then the admissions office wants to do EVERYTHING possible to ensure that your children attend in Fall 2023.

-Please note: There will be many who will question your decision to pursue Christendom for your educational needs, and when those objections arise, please refer to the “Objections/Responses” below.
-Think of them as talking points to defend your decision to apply to and possibly attend Christendom College.
+Please note: There may be many who will question your child’s decision to attend Christendom, and when those objections arise, please refer to the “Objections/Responses” below.

 Whatever the case, if your family is excited about the possibility of making a Christendom education a reality, please do not let anything come between you and your goals.
-The admissions office is here to help with all of your questions – and it is committed to ensuring your child’s enrollment at Christendom – if that is your family’s wish.
+The admissions office is here to help with all of your questions — and it is committed to ensuring your student’s enrollment at Christendom — if that is your family’s goal.

 Presentations – Intro to Christendom College

-During the week long program, students are given 5 presentations by members of the Admissions Team:
+During the week-long program, students are offered several presentations by members of the Admissions Team:

-- The Value of Studying the Liberal Arts?
+- The Value of Christendom’s Catholic Liberal Arts Education

 - What Alumni from Christendom do with their Liberal Arts Degrees